muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 ![image](slides/lightjasonagentspeak/agenthouse.png#floatright)

-From a developer's perspective LightJason combines aspects of
+From a developer's perspective, LightJason combines aspects of

 * functional
-* object oriented and
+* object-oriented and
-* logical
+* logic

-programming to the concept of *agent oriented programming (AOP)*.
+programming to the concept of *agent-oriented programming (AOP)*.

 For developing a multi-agent system, object-oriented parts (Java) and *functional behaviour of the simulated elements* are needed.

-Based on the LightJason concept the behaviour is written in AgentSpeak(L++).
+In LightJason, this behaviour is written in AgentSpeak(L++).

 ---
-### For Developers (Optional) - Two Layer Agent
+### For Developers (Optional) - Two-Layer Agent

 ![image](slides/lightjasonagentspeak/twolayeragent.png#floatright)